-3.2 Focal mechanisms
+165 3.2 Focal mechanisms

 To estimate fault plane solutions, we used the stations shown in orange in figure 1, plus the permanent station VSL in southern Sardinia (located outside the map of Fig. 1a).
-The station distribution provided a good azimuthal coverage for the Ligurian Sea. was used.
-The first motion direction of the P-wave was determined for on- and offshore stations where clearly visible (examples in Fig. A23).
+The station distribution provided a good azimuthal coverage for the Ligurian Sea, was used.
+The first motion direction of the P-wave was determined for on- and offshore stations where clearly visible (examples in Fig. A2).
 The amplitude ratio of P- and S-wave was determined on the vertical component at land stations only.

-The amplitudes were corrected for attenuation effects using Qs=600 and Qp=1300 in the program FOCMEC (Snoke, 2003).
-The ocean bottom stations showed unusually small amplitudes for the P-wave compared to the S-wave, indicating a low velocity contrast between subsurfacesedimentary layers -and water and suggesting a low subsurface shear modulus.
+- 170 The ocean bottom stations showed unusually small amplitudes for the P-wave compared to the S-wave, indicating a low velocity contrast between subsurface and water and suggesting a low subsurface shear modulus.
 Together with the high instrument mass, these effects could not be taken properly into account to determine amplitude ratios of P- and S-waves for the OBS.
-Polarity (Fig. A32) and amplitude ratios (Fig. A34) were used to derive the fault plane solution of events 2, 6, 8, and 9 (Fig. 4c; Tab.
+Polarity (Fig. A2) and amplitude ratios (Fig. A3) were used to derive the fault plane solution of events 2, 6, 8, and 9 (Fig. 4c; Tab.
 2) using the program FOCMEC (Snoke, 2003).
-Strike directions and their uncertainties are presented in figure 4c.
+Strike directions and their uncertainties are presented in figure - 175 4c.
 The uncertainties result from a systematic grid search for polarity and amplitude ratios using FOCMEC.
 Afterwards, the 20 best possible solutions for each event were averaged and the standard deviation was calculated (Tab.
 2).
 In general, the events of cluster C1 show stronger amplitudes compared to C2.
 The four fault plane solutions of cluster C1 indicate thrust faulting (Fig. 4c and Fig. 5a).
 The arrivals from events of C2 were not of sufficient quality to calculate focal mechanisms.